Ark of the Covenant: The Golden Chest That Contained God's Power and Vanished Without a Trace

 According to the Book of Exodus, God gave Moses a set of very specific instructions on Mount Sinai.
 Build a chest of acacia wood, he was told — two and a half cubits long, a cubit and a half wide, and a cubit and a half high.
 Overlay it with pure gold, inside and out.
 Fashion a gold lid with two cherubim facing each other, their wings spread upward, overshadowing the mercy seat.
 Place inside the chest the stone tablets of the Ten Commandments.
 This was the Ark of the Covenant, and according to the Hebrew Bible, it was not merely a sacred object.
 It was the physical dwelling place of God on Earth — a portable throne from which the Creator of the universe spoke directly to Moses and directed the fate of an entire nation.

 The Ark parted the Jordan River.
 It brought down the walls of Jericho.
 It struck down anyone who touched it without authorization.
 It was carried before the Israelite army into battle, and its presence was believed to guarantee divine protection and certain victory.
-For centuries, it resided in the innermost sanctum of Solomon's Temple in Jerusalem — the Holy of Holies, a room so sacred that only the High Priest could enter, and only once a year, on Yom Kippur.
-And then, sometime around 587 BCE, when Nebuchadnezzar's Babylonian armies destroyed Jerusalem and burned the Temple to the ground, the Ark of the Covenant simply vanished from history.
+For centuries, it resided in the innermost sanctum of Solomon’s Temple in Jerusalem — the Holy of Holies, a room so sacred that only the High Priest could enter, and only once a year, on Yom Kippur.
+And then, sometime around 587 BCE, when Nebuchadnezzar’s Babylonian armies destroyed Jerusalem and burned the Temple to the ground, the Ark of the Covenant simply vanished from history.
 No biblical writer mentions it again.
 No archaeologist has ever found it.
 No physical evidence of its existence has ever been recovered.
-It is the single most sought-after lost artifact in human history — and after two and a half millennia, it remains as elusive as the undecoded pages of the Voynich Manuscript or the disappearing ink of the Zodiac Killer's letters.
+It is the single most sought-after lost artifact in human history — and after two and a half millennia, it remains as elusive as ever.

 The instructions for building the Ark appear in Exodus 25:10-22, where God tells Moses to construct a chest that will serve as the throne of His presence among the Israelites.
 The construction was carried out by Bezalel, a craftsman described in Exodus as having been filled with the Spirit of God, with wisdom, understanding, and skill in all kinds of craftsmanship.
 The Ark was built during the Israelites’ forty-year wandering in the wilderness after their escape from Egypt, and it became the centerpiece of the Tabernacle — the portable sanctuary that accompanied the Israelites on their journey.